Tokamak de Varennes: Closure and sale

-The NRC decided to end funding for TdeV in 1997.
+After ten years of successful operations, NRC decided to end funding for TdeV in 1997.
 The system cost roughly CAD$20 million a year to operate at that time, a cost that Hydro-Québec was unwilling to take on its own.
 Since the system was fully operational, it was put on the market for sale to any reasonable party, first to other labs in Canada, and when that turned up nothing, on the international market.

 After being on the market for some time, in 1999 it was announced a deal had been arranged to sell it to the government of Iran, for somewhere between $50 and $90 million.
 This led to protests from the United States, who claimed it could be used for weapons research.
-It was also a subject of scorn among the federal opposition parties.
+The potential sale was also a subject of scorn among the federal opposition parties.

-Eventually, one of the gyrotron heating systems was sold to General Atomics for use with their DIII-D, which led to the Iranian offer being pulled.
+Eventually, one of the gyrotron heating systems was sold to General Atomics for use with their DIII-D, which led to the offer from Iran being dropped.
 In 2001, with no other bids forthcoming, the system was transferred to the Canada Science and Technology Museum in Ottawa.

 Design

 One key aspect of the tokamak concept is the induction of an electrical current through the plasma once it is formed.
 This current creates a magnetic field that combines with the field provided by external magnets to produce a complex overall field that confines the fuel.
 Magnetic fields can only be induced by changing electrical fields, which was a significant problem in existing machines because it requires the current fed into the plasma to continually increase.
 As there is a minimum amount of current that will be needed for confinement, the result is that the current in the magnet starts large and gets larger.
 For long discharges this was simply not practical, and most designs assumed there would be an alternate solution available by the systems were reaching commercial energy levels.

 For TdeV, the goal was long confinement, not high fusion performance.
 For this reason the system was designed to operate with the induced current alternating in direction over a period of 100 milliseconds while the system as a whole operated for as long as 30 seconds.
-Vrown p=12 The current reversal was considered an important area of study by itself.
+The current reversal was considered an important area of study by itself.
 Diagnostics of the interaction of the plasma and the first wall were also an area of new development, using a laser to induce fluorescence to measure atomic hydrogen densities.

 The vacuum tube is roughly square in cross section, made of Inconel.
 The top section is removable, consisting of two C-shaped pieces that are soldered onto the rest of the toroid.
 Inside is a replaceable liner which is in turn lined with six refractory metal plates that are designed to absorb the plasma that escapes from the interior reaction area.
 The entire torus is surrounded by sixteen toroidal field coils, with separate poloidal coils above and below the torus inside the rectangular toroidal coils.